jrtorres/MAX-Facial-Age-Estimator-Mini-Web-App/README.md

 Access web app at ```http://127.0.0.1:8000```

+NOTE:

-NOTE: The Facial Age Estimator endpoint must be available at ```http://localhost:5000``` for the web app to successfully start.
+* The Facial Age Estimator endpoint must be available at ```http://localhost:5000``` for the web app to successfully start.
+* 'Average age' will be useful if there are more than one person in the picture.
+If there is only one person, average age is the person's detected age

 ![Desired Result](/docs/result.png)